yiisoft/yii2-queue/README.md

 // The job is waiting for execute.
 Yii::$app->queue->isWaiting($id);

-// Worker gets the job from queue, end executing it.
+// Worker gets the job from queue, and executing it.
 Yii::$app->queue->isReserved($id);

 // Worker has executed the job.